-The hunt for shipwreck treasure has captured the imagination of many seeking adventure, and collectors and investors alike jump at the chance to add these unique symbols of the past to their collections and portfolios.
+The hunt for the S.S.
+Gairsoppa shipwreck silver has captured the imagination of many seeking adventure, and collectors and investors alike jump at the chance to add these unique symbols of the past to their collections and portfolios.
 Like the gold recovered from the S.S.
 Republic and S.S.
-Central America, Gairsoppa’s silver ingots possess a rarity and uniqueness that make them irresistible.
-Each silver bullion bar recovered in July 2013 from the Gairsoppa wreckage contains nearly 1,100 ounces of .999 pure silver.
+Central America, S.S.
+Gairsoppa’s silver bars possess a rarity and uniqueness that make them irresistible.
+Each silver bullion bar recovered in July 2013 from the Gairsoppa shipwreck contains nearly 1,100 ounces of .999 pure silver.
 Each has a unique serial number and is stamped with “HM Mint Bombay,” which stands for “His Majesty’s Mint at Bombay.”

 More than 60 tons of silver recovered by Odyssey Marine Exploration have been collected, documented, and stored.

 To date, 2,792 of these massive silver bars – approximately 3.2 million troy ounces of silver – have been recovered in two separate salvage operations, the first in 2012 and the second, 2013.
 The July 2013 salvage operation of the Gairsoppa was the deepest and heaviest recovery of precious metal from a shipwreck site in history.